 “This is the best year we’ve had since 2007, our peak before the financial crash.
 We are more profitable this year than we have been in the last 10 and as a society, we’ve never been so financially strong.
 Now we just want to keep doing what we’re doing, and doing it well.
 I have spent 30 years building up my skill-set to be in a position to grow this business.
 This was my first year as chief executive and now its the second album challenge – we’ve got to be bigger and better in year two.”

-During the period, The Hanley has also increased its workforce by 15 per cent – meaning it now employs 88 staff across its seven branches.
+During the period, Hanley Economic has also increased its workforce by 15 per cent – meaning it now employs 88 staff across its seven branches.
 And plans are already in place to increase staff numbers even more.

 “One of my key objectives is to grow the leaders of tomorrow through the recruitment of apprentices.
 We have had a restructure and we are growing the leadership team because we want to get the staff thinking about how the business will be in five years time.
 We want to create a shared vision of what the society will look like in five or 10 years time.”